CIRCOR International (NYSE:CIR) Issues Q3 2021 Earnings Guidance

 CIRCOR International (NYSE:CIR) updated its third quarter 2021 earnings guidance on Tuesday.
 The company provided EPS guidance of $0.550-$0.600 for the period, compared to the Thomson Reuters consensus EPS estimate of $0.630.
 The company issued revenue guidance of $205.30 million-$209.04 million, compared to the consensus revenue estimate of $203.66 million.CIRCOR International also updated its FY 2021 guidance to $2.100-$2.300 EPS.

-Separately, Zacks Investment Research downgraded shares of CIRCOR International from a hold rating to a sell rating in a research report on Monday, July 19th.
+Separately, Zacks Investment Research raised CIRCOR International from a sell rating to a hold rating in a report on Friday.

 About CIRCOR International